TylerDdao/Sale-Program/README.md

 `orders` is a list of item IDs for the sale.
 `total` is a total of price of items in orders list.
 `time` is time when the sale is added to the system.
+#### New Sale
+When you get a order from a customer, you need to add sale to the system.
+`Enter item ID: ` Enter item ID to add to sale.
+After item is added to sale, system will ask if user wants to add more item.
+If not user needs to confirm before the sale is added to system and user receives sale ID.
+#### Remove Sale

 ## License
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)